Competitive Start Fund - Graduate Entrepreneurship

 Assessment Part 2

-The top applications will be invited to present a short investment pitch to the evaluation panel comprising external industry experts and representatives of Enterprise Ireland at the offices of Enterprise Ireland in East Point Business Park, Dublin 3.
-The date of this pitch is Monday 10th October, 2016.
+The top applications will be invited to present a short investment pitch to the evaluation panel comprising external industry experts and representatives of Enterprise Ireland at the offices of Enterprise Ireland, East Point Business Park, Dublin 3.
+The date of this pitch is Friday 28th April 2017.
 The evaluation panel will be asked to score the applicant's performance based on the following equally weighted criteria:

 - What specific need does your product / service address?
 Why would someone be "compelled" to purchase your offering?